AVEVA/CONNECT-data-services-developer-docs/Documentation/SequentialDataStore/Reading_Data_API.md

 **Response**
 All Measurements from both Streams with missing values interpolated.
 If the missing values are between valid Measurements within a Stream, they are interpolated.
 If the missing values are outside of the boundary values, they are extrapolated.

 **Note:** The Interpolated SdsJoinMode currently does not support SdsInterpolationModes of the streams.
 All join requests with interpolations will honor the interpolation mode of the stream type or type property.
-More information regarding Interpolation can be found [here.](https://github.com/osisoft/OCS-Docs/blob/master/Documentation/SequentialDataStore/SDS_Types.md#interpolation)
+For more information, see [Interpolation](xref:sdsReadingData#interpolation).

 **Response body**